puffdood/hardhat-ts-base/README.md

 yarn deploy
 ```

 Create a folder called `generated` at the root of the project.
-Then, generate and show account
+Then, generate and show account.
+This code is copy-pasted from scaffold-eth project.

 ```shell
 yarn generate